The most...

 Bichon Frise

 Bichon Frise dogs are alert and curious.
-They make great little watchdogs, however, they're not aggressive at all.
+They make great little watchdogs; however, they're not aggressive at all.
 In fact, they get along well with children and other animals.
 Throughout history, these dogs belonged to royal families.
-They were constantly pampered and used as a lap dog.
-Later on they were also used in showbiz.
-Meaning that, these dogs were used to being accompanied all day long.
+They were constantly pampered and used as lap dogs.
+Later on, they were also used in showbiz.
+Meaning that these dogs were used to being accompanied all day long.

 Nowadays, these dogs make a great companion for any single person or family.
-They're very energetic, loving and loyal.
-However, they can also be very dependant.
+They're very energetic, loving, and loyal.
+However, they can also be very dependent.
 This is why we must be careful when adopting this dog, as they are prone to separation anxiety.
+Keeping them engaged with toys and games can help manage their anxiety levels.

 Top Dog Breeds With the Worst Separation Anxiety - Bichon Frise